 Toxicity of Sedum corynephyllum

-Sedum corynephyllum is not listed as toxic for people but can be mildly toxic to pets and children.
+Sedum corynephyllum is not listed as toxic to people, but it can be mildly toxic to pets and children.

 Forms of Sedum corynephyllum